cfreer/PerfectTeam/api/APIDOC.md

 ]
 ```

-**Description 2:** If the search parameter is included in the request, returns the rank, name (& twitter handle), age, win shares, salary, and projected salary of the player with the given name.
+**Description 2:** If the name parameter is included in the request, returns the rank, name (& twitter handle), age, win shares, salary, and projected salary of the player with the given name.

 **Example Request 2:** /players?name=Steven Adams